 A must-have for my therapy sessions.
 I always have a zip-loc of cheerios in my speech bag.
 Candy Buttons also work well.

-- • I like to use the Fine Tip to make this easier – place a cheerio on the end of the Fine Tip and touch it to the alveolar ridge.
+• I like to use the Fine Tip with the Z-Vibe to make this easier – place a cheerio on the end of the Fine Tip and touch it to the alveolar ridge.
 Instruct the individual to hold it there with his tongue.

 Peanut butter is a great reinforcer.
 You can also use anything sticky like nutella, marshmallow fluff, etc.

-- • To increase the difficulty, you can also use thicker liquids.
-Try milkshakes, juice mixed with applesauce, or any liquid thickened with Thik n Clear.
+• To increase the difficulty, you can also use thicker liquids.
+Try milkshakes, juice mixed with applesauce, or any liquid thickened.